Have you ever:

 - spent entire days longing for what was?

-- felt disoriented, disconnected, unable to articulate the ache inside?
+- felt disoriented, disconnected, unable to articulate the ache you feel inside?

 - endured months of feeling empty, lost, alone, stuck, unable to “move forward?”